confluentinc/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 For that purpose, you'll provide a server certificate that secures the external domain used for Kafka access.

 ```
-# If you dont have one, create a root certificate authority for the external component certs
+# If you don't have one, create a root certificate authority for the external component certs
 openssl genrsa -out $TUTORIAL_HOME/externalRootCAkey.pem 2048

 openssl req -x509  -new -nodes \